 - Idle Time Criterion.
 Prefers agents that have been idle the longest.

-- Calls routed via transfer will only use the Availability and Idle time criteria.
+- Calls routed via warm transfer will only use the Availability and Idle time criteria.

-- These criteria are not applicable to incoming calls on dedicated lines.
-To learn more about this please read Dedicated Phone Numbers.
+- The four criteria are not applicable to incoming calls on dedicated lines.
+To learn more about this, please read Dedicated Phone Numbers.